SSeibel20/NTS-in-silico-analysis/README.md

  Following this, we will conduct genome annotation using Prokka annotation pipeline to predict coding sequences, non-coding RNAs, and other genomic features.

 **Pan genomic analysis**
  This analysis will allow us to identify core genes shared among all strains and accessory genes unique to specific strains.
-This analysis
+This analysis shall be performed using Roary software and MALT for multi sequence alignment.
+The core genome alignment produced from this analysis shall be used to generate phylogenetic trees

 **Phylogenetic analysis**
 We will construct phylogenetic trees utilizing FastTree 2 tool to infer the evolutionary relationships among the NTS isolates based on core genome from the pan genome analysis.